The U. S. National Debt Is $19.7 Trillion!

 |"Reducing the deficit" is a meaningless soundbite.
 If the DEFICIT is any amount more than ZERO, we have to borrow more and the DEBT grows.|

 Each year since 1969, Congress has spent more money than its income.
 The Treasury Department has to borrow money to meet Congress's appropriations.
-Here is a direct link to the Congressional Budget Office web site's deficit analysis.
+Here is a direct link to the Congressional Budget Office web site.
+Check out the CBO's assessment of the Debt.
 We have to pay interest* on that huge, growing debt; and it dramatically cuts into our budget.